pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 * Task 1: Creating a Key-pair
 * Task 2: Creating a Virtual Machine
 * Task 3: Install docker on the server and running Jupyter as a container
 * Task 4: Optional.
-Restore a session from a snapshop.
+Restore a session from a snapshot.

 ### Important links: